You’ve likely listened to your voice on a recording and thought, “I didn’t know I sound like that!” It’s a bit strange, and unsettling.

 When I learned that Homebound planned to produce an audio version of Hiking Naked, people asked if I’d do the voice myself.
 While I’ve read short excerpts from the memoir many times at author events, I suspected recording the entire manuscript required skills I don’t have.
 I’ve also been interviewed for radio programs, and I know for that medium, microphones and soundproof rooms are best.
 Although I have a home office ideal for writing, it doesn’t include recording equipment, and it’s in no way soundproof.

 All the narrator candidates had strong, professional reading voices.
 With two, I detected slight southern accents.
-Although I grew up in southern Illinois and Indiana, if I have any accent, it’s a bit of the nasal tone of my birthplace of Chicago; hearing my words with a bit of a drawl didn’t sound right to me.
+Although I grew up in southern Illinois and Indiana, if I have any accent, it’s more of the nasal tone of my birthplace of Chicago; hearing my words with a bit of a drawl didn’t sound right to me.

 Ultimately, there was something about Violet’s straightforward, warm voice that resonated for me.
 And then, there was her first name.